Can You Afford Not To Use A Coatings Inspector?

 A Coatings Inspector is trained to understand why different coatings are required for specific environments.
 Understanding the complex nature of coatings emphasises the need for good specifications and inspection procedures.
 Some products have high abrasion resistance, tensile strengths and high elongation properties.
 Using a high tensile strength coating with no elongation properties on a substrate where movement may occur will result in cracks and failure in the coating.
 A lack of specialist knowledge may result in incorrect mixing of products.

-A coatings Inspector can ensure the correct application method of a product at the correct application temperature.
+A Coatings Inspector can ensure the correct application method of a product at the correct application temperature.
 Various products require certain environmental conditions.
-Dew points, temperature, humidity, and air flow need to be considered to avoid condensation causing a failure in the curing process.
+Dew points, temperature, humidity and air flow need to be considered to avoid condensation, causing a failure in the curing process.

 Curing time is also a key consideration.
 Coating products require a certain amount of time to chemically bond as specified in the technical data.
 Not leaving sufficient time may mean the product fails.
 After curing, a product should be fully cleaned and inspected for fails by a Coatings Inspector.